Israiloff/broker/README.md

 # Broker plugin

-These plugins have been created to simplify subscribe/publish pattern of JMS in reactive manner.
+Plugin has been created to simplify subscribe/publish pattern of JMS in reactive manner.

 ## Plugin configuration